aaml-analytics/mof-explorer/docs/index.md

 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/2d-anim.png">
 </p>
 The 2D Animation Environment provides a 2, 3, and 4 Dimensional variable environment to explore specific structures against pressure to find the best materials for the users applications.
 Pressing the ‘2’, ‘3’, ‘4’ tab plots a 2D, 3D and 4D variable environment respectively.
 Populate ALL the dropdowns to produce your plot.
 The tab of the dashboard will be ‘Updating…’ and then return to ‘Dash’ once your command has been fully executed.
 Clicking Play and pause will play and pause your animation respectively.
-You can also use the slider to pause the animation at a specific pressure.
+You can also use the slider to pause the animation at a specific frame.

 #### **Zoom in animation tools**
 Double clicking on one structure will result in the plot focussing on said single structure.
 Running the animation will allow you to see the focussed structure during the animation frame.
 To return the standard plot double click the plot.